msnijder30/JKik/README.md

 Sending messages to users:

-**Note: To send messages to users you HAVE TO use the constructor with the `to` and `chatId` parameters.
+**Note: To send messages to groupchats you HAVE TO use the constructor with the `to` and `chatId` parameters.
 The `chatId` is not required when you're not sending it in groupchats however.**
 ```java
 TextMessage message1 = new TextMessage("hey", to, chatId);
 MessageSender.sendMessages(message1, message2...);